atifzamandev/casino-games/README.md

 The project is created from scratch by installing the following packages/features which are being used to achieve the desired functionality and optimize app performance.

+- React 18: The project uses React 18 due to compatibility limitations—Semantic UI and some other dependencies currently do not support React 19 and contain legacy code.
 - TypeScript: Adds type safety to the code and catches errors at compile time.
 - Semantic UI: For styling the app.
 It helps in developing visually appealing and responsive UIs.
 - React Router DOM: To add navigation features and define routes in our single-page application.